-- The right to consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.
+- Consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.

-- The right to file a complaint with the U.S. Department of Education concerning alleged failures by the College to comply with the requirements of FERPA.
+- File a complaint with the U.S. Department of Education concerning alleged failures by University of Arkansas Community College in Morrilton to comply with the requirements of FERPA.

-Family Policy Compliance Office
+Family Compliance Office

 U.S. Department of Education